Denali West Rib

 • Communicating with guides and team members while on the expedition.

-When is it time to say, “No?”
+When is it time to say, “No”?

 Each year, we advise prospective climbers that Denali might not be a good choice for them at the time after discussing their previous experience and/or level of fitness.
 We do this because we want each climber who joins us to have a great experience, and it does not serve anyone to bring a climber on an expedition for which he or she is not sufficiently prepared.
-The West Rib requires an even higher level of screening, as it is a very committing and challenging route.

 Therefore, we have decided to attempt to be as clear and transparent as possible about our expectations of our climbers.
-In the rare instance that a climber is just simply unprepared for the rigors and risks of the upper mountain, we want everyone to have some clear benchmarks to refer to in our decision making about whether or not to let that climber continue up the mountain.
+In the rare instance that a climber is just simply unprepared for the rigors and risks of the upper mountain, we want everyone to have some clear benchmarks to refer to in our decision-making about whether or not to let that climber continue up the mountain.

 Basic Benchmarks for Having a Successful Ascent

-• The physical conditioning necessary to move appropriately through steep and often hazardous terrain
+• The physical conditioning necessary to move appropriately through steep and often hazardous terrain.

-• The ability to perform basic personal maintenance (clothing selection, application of sunscreen/lip balm, hydration, eating, hygiene), with minimal guide input and guidance
+• The ability to perform basic personal maintenance (clothing selection, application of sunscreen/lip balm, hydration, eating, hygiene), with minimal guide input and guidance.

-• Demonstrate a high degree of familiarity with basic mountaineering techniques such as the rest step, French Technique, front pointing, running belays, and roped glacier travel techniques
+• Demonstrate a high degree of familiarity with basic mountaineering techniques such as the rest step, French Technique, front pointing, running belays, and roped glacier travel techniques.

-• From Base Camp to the 7,800’ Camp, when making a “single carry,” in good conditions, it should take about 4-5 hours.
+• From Base Camp to the 7,800’ Camp, when making a “single carry” in good conditions, it should take about 4-5 hours.

-• From the 7,800’ Camp to the 11,200’ Camp (if acclimating on the Buttress), it should take about 6-7 hours.
+• From the 7,800’ Camp to the 11,000’ Camp, it should take about 6-7 hours.

-• The carry up to 13,700 and back to 11,200’ should take between 6-7 hours round trip, if acclimating on the Buttress.
+• The carry up to 13,700′ and back to 11,000’ should take between 6-7 hours round-trip.

 If a climber decides not to continue up the mountain, or if it is determined that continuing higher is not an appropriate choice, we will do our best to accommodate the climber.
 Any decisions made at the time will be in the best interest of both the team and the climber.
 We cannot promise that we can descend at a given point in time or that we will have an option available that will allow you to remain on the mountain as the team climbs higher.
 Our options will be driven by numerous factors that are present at the time, and we will endeavor to communicate the decision making process with you.